Chart Color Schemes

 Eumemmerring's population is younger than the national pattern

-Eumemmerring's median age is 35 years, which is slightly younger than Greater Melbourne's 37 and somewhat younger than the national average of 38 years.
-The 0-4 age group makes up 7.5% of Eumemmerring's population compared to Greater Melbourne, while the 45-54 cohort comprises 10.5%.
-Between 2021 and present, the 35-44 age group has grown from 13.9% to 15.7%, whereas the 25-34 cohort has decreased from 18.9% to 17.5%.
-By 2041, population forecasts indicate significant demographic changes for Eumemmerring.
-The 45-54 age group is projected to increase by 94 people (34%), from 277 to 372.
-Conversely, the numbers in the 0-4 age range are expected to decrease by 1.
+Eumemmerring's median age is 35 years, which is slightly younger than Greater Melbourne's 37 years and somewhat younger than the national average of 38 years.
+The 0-4 age group constitutes 7.5% of Eumemmerring's population compared to Greater Melbourne, while the 45-54 cohort makes up 10.4%.
+Between 2021 and present, the 35-44 age group has grown from 13.9% to 15.7% of the population.
+Conversely, the 25-34 age group has decreased from 18.9% to 17.5%.
+By 2041, forecasts indicate substantial demographic changes for Eumemmerring.
+The 45-54 age cohort is projected to increase by 90 people (32%), from 281 to 372.
+Notably, the combined 65+ age groups are expected to account for 51% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both 0-4 and 5-14 age groups are projected to decrease in numbers.